BICCN/cell-locator/README.md

 ![CellLocator by Allen Institute](Applications/CellLocatorApp/Resources/Images/SplashScreen.png?raw=true)

-## Known Issues

-* Inserting point in a `Spline` annotation does not work reliably.
-Workaround by switch the annotation type to `PolyLine` and then inserting the point.
-See [#80](https://github.com/BICCN/cell-locator/issues/80)
-* For Roll, pitch and yaw, the angle mappings differ from the coordinate system the lab uses.
-See [#81](https://github.com/BICCN/cell-locator/issues/81)
-* After using Ctrl+w and restarting the application, `mm` unit prefix is displayed instead of `um`.
-See [#89](https://github.com/BICCN/cell-locator/issues/89)

 ## Keyboard Accelerators and Mouse Operations

 _On macOS use the Command key (⌘) instead of the Control (Ctrl) key_